cuisj/gotassl/README.md

-# OpenSSL bindings for Go
+# TASSL bindings for Go

-Please see http://godoc.org/github.com/spacemonkeygo/openssl for more info
+Please see https://pkg.go.dev/github.com/notutensil/gotassl for more info

 ### License